Select Page

 The mission, the overarching mission may stay the same, or it may change.

-So today, I want you to look into the stories or the structures that set up some of these big, long-standing rules that you might be having a hard time letting yourself be flexible with.
+Today, look into the stories or the structures that set up some of these big, long-standing rules you might be having a hard time letting yourself be flexible with.

 Have a beautiful day.